wp-plugins/wp-members/readme.txt

 * Corrects an issue with user profile display/update of textarea fields that are not the WP default bio field.
 * Added display=raw attribute handling to textarea fields to allow display without converting line breaks to HTML br tags.
+* Fixes issue with User Profile form heading not using the get_text() value.
+* Improves logic for displaying register link in login form if login page is not set.

 = 3.1.8 =